-In this section we study length-functions and twist parameters along sequences of bounded length WP geodesic segments in the WP completion of Teichm\"{u}ller space.
+In this section we study length-functions and twist parameters along sequences of bounded length WP geodesic segments in the WP completion of the Teichm\"{u}ller space.

-In $\S$\ref{subsec : bmmtwlf} we will prove a modified version of Lemma 4.5 in \cite{bmm2} about the development of Dehn twists along sequences of uniformly bounded length WP geodesic segments (Theorem \ref{thm : shtw}).
+In $\S$\ref{subsec : bmmtwlf} we will prove a modified version of Lemma 4.5 in \cite{bmm2} about the buildup of Dehn twists along sequences of uniformly bounded length WP geodesic segments (Theorem \ref{thm : shtw}).
 Corollaries \ref{cor : shtw} and \ref{cor : twsh} are somewhat quantified versions of this theorem which provide us with a kind of twist parameter versus length-function control along WP geodesic segments.
 This control plays an important role in $\S$\ref{sec : itinerarywpgeod} where we study the itinerary of WP geodesics fellow traveling hierarchy paths.

-The proof of Theorem \ref{thm : shtw} uses Wolpert's characterization of limits of sequences of uniformly bounded length WP geodesic segments in the Weil-Petersson completion of Teichm\"{u}ller space.
-In $\S$\ref{subsec : geodlimit} we state Wolpert's geodesic limit theorem and using suggestions of Jeff Brock will give an improved version of it (Theorem \ref{thm : geodlimit}).
+The proof of Theorem \ref{thm : shtw} uses Wolpert's characterization of limits of sequences of uniformly bounded length WP geodesic segments in the Weil-Petersson completion of the Teichm\"{u}ller space.
+In $\S$\ref{subsec : geodlimit} we state Wolpert's Geodesic Limit Theorem and using suggestions of Jeffrey Brock will give an improved version of this theorem (Theorem \ref{thm : geodlimit}).
 This improved version is crucial to prove our results in $\S$\ref{subsec : bmmtwlf}.